Huan Shiqian: Early career

 Huan Shiqian was the son of Huan Huo, who in turn was the brother of Jin's top commander Huan Wen.
 From a young age, he was noted for possessing a physically strong body.
-He first distinguished himself in 354 during his Huan Wen's first northern campaign.
+He first distinguished himself in 354 during his uncle Huan Wen's first northern campaign.
 During the campaign, his other uncle, Huan Chong was surrounded by thousands of Former Qin troops led by Fu Jiàn and was about to be captured.
 Shiqian charged alone into the enemies to save him.
 Although they outnumbered him, the Qin soldiers did not dare attack him, so Shiqian safely rescued his uncle.
-Due to this event, Huan Shiqian became widely feared.
-Due to his feats, the story goes that it was common for people during his time to shout "Huan Shiqian has arrived! (桓石虔來!)" to patients with malaria, supposedly to frighten them and relieve them from the disease.
+Due to this event, Huan Shiqian became widely feared that it was supposedly common for people during his time to shout "Huan Shiqian has arrived! (桓石虔來!)" to patients with severe illnesses with the belief it would frighten them enough to relieve them of their diseases; many patients who received this "treatment" apparently recovered.

 Shiqian followed his father to Jingzhou in 361 after Huo was assigned there.
 During a hunting trip, Huan Huo's party shot a couple of arrows into a beast of prey and incapacitate it.
 Knowing Shiqian's bravery, Huan Huo's generals challenged him to pull out one of the arrows from the beast.
 Shiqian quickly went to the beast and pulled out an arrow, which caused the beast to leap.
 However, Shiqian was able to react and jump higher than the beast.
 After the beast landed and fell to the ground, Shiqian pulled another arrow out from it before leaving.